 Cut the meat into strips and slice the onions, you will also need some spices such as garlic, cumin, salt, and pepper.

 Start by combining masa harina, salt, and water in a bowl.
-Then knead for 2 minutes to achieve a smooth and non-sticky dough.
+Then knead for 2 minutes to achieve a non-sticky dough.

 Heat a griddle or a comal over medium heat.